bradwestness/bradwestness.github.io/_posts/2023/2023-07-17-of-daylight-and-savings.md

 As long as the library you rely on is actively maintained and incorporates any changes to rules (such as the Sunshine Protection Act going into effect), you won't have to worry about updating records with new offsets.
 Just remember to update your NuGet package references.

 You will still have to change the UTC times of future events that are currently during Standard Time, if you want them to resolve to the same local time when DST is made permanent, however.

+### Extra, Extra Credit

+Daylight Savings changeovers also lead to weirdness due to the fact that on days when the locale "springs ahead," there are only 23 hours in the day (there is no 2:30 AM since it was skipped over), and on days when the locale "falls back," there are 25 hours, and 1:30 AM happens twice.

+This obviously leads to weirdness when you want something to happen once a day at the same time every day.

+On days when we "spring ahead" should it not happen at all?
+On days when we "fall back" should it happen twice?